Harry-Yates/Harry-Yates/README.md

 Stockholm 7° ☁️ · London 14° ☁️

 # 7°
-☁️ **This morning, overcast conditions with complete cloud cover, feels like 5°, sunrise at 7:34 AM.**
+☁️ **This morning, mostly cloudy with broken cloud formations, feels like 5°, sunrise at 7:34 AM.**

 **↑** 11° **↓** 6° · Tomorrow: ❄️ 10°
-Week: ▇█▂▁▁▁▁ (1° to 10°)
+Week: ▆█▂▁▁▁▁ (1° to 10°)
 **Rain** 100%

 ---